 Terry is divorced from his German wife and has a Finnish girlfriend Christina.
 At Thelma's suggestion they join her and Bob on a caravan holiday but due to a mishap the men get separated from the women.
 Thelma mistakenly accuses Bob of infidelity and their row is heard publicly as they are in a van with the P.A. still switched on.
 Bob and Terry then holiday without the girls and,in a hotel at Whitley Bay,score with both the landlady and her daughter but have to make a hurried,trouserless,exit.
 Terry decides to emigrate and Bob joins him for a farewell drink on board his ship.
 However Terry changes his mind at the last minute and disembarks, realising too late that Bob is still on board and heading for Bahrain.
-Written by

 don @ minifie-1

 Emotion blazes across the big screen as Bob and Terry knock down the frontiers of human knowledge and Newcastle ale.